Luos-io/Documentation/src/pages/tutorials/bootloader/bootloader.md

 ### Step 3: Detect gate node with the CLI

-You can now detect your luos node with the CLI: connect your USB cable on the USB shield port instead of the dfu port and type the following command in a terminal:
+You can now detect your Luos node with the CLI: connect your USB cable on the USB shield port instead of the dfu port and type the following command in a terminal:

 ```bash
 pyluos-bootloader detect COM6